 - Deliver projects on time by tracking project progress

 Pricing: Toggl Plan has three plans: Solo (free), Team ($8 per user/month), and Business ($13.35 per user/month).

-Microsoft Project or MS Project is a robust project management tool that offers all the features provided by other basic project management tools.
+Microsoft Project or MS Project is a robust online project management tool that offers all the traditional project management features provided by other basic project management tools.
 It comes with a substantial learning curve and isn't suitable for new freelancers.
 However, if you use a lot of Microsoft Products, you can try Microsoft Project and see if it works for you.

 - Centralized dashboard and home screen

 - Custom reports